Museums in Amsterdam

 The House of Bols is a unique museum in Amsterdam that not only educates you on the history of liqueur and spirits but also lets you experience it yourself.
 This award-winning cocktail & genever experience is the perfect combination of heritage and history in a modern and beautifully designed environment.

-Latest attractions in Amsterdam
+Latest activities in Amsterdam

 Rembrandts Experience